The Letter (Hoobastank song): History

 Doug Robb, commented about working with Amorosi, "We were all very excited about how the song 'The Letter' turned out with Vanessa singing on it.
 She brought a haunting yet powerful quality to the song that we think sounds great.
 The video was a blast to make as well.
 She rounded out the story perfectly and I finally got to trash a room.
 This is one of my favourite videos of ours so far.
-It looks amazing."
+It looks amazing".

 The song and the video went to Australasian media on May 4, 2009.
 "The Letter" is available for purchase on iTunes since June 5 and the single was released in Australia on June 19, 2009.
 It debuted at number 44 and peaked at number 39 on the Australian Singles Chart.

 Another duet version of the song was released in Japan by Universal International on 5 August 2009 with Japanese singer, lyricist and actress Anna Tsuchiya.

-"The Letter" feat.
-Anna Tsuchiya appears on Hoobastank's greatest hits album The Greatest Hits: Don't Touch My Moustache (Deluxe edition).
+"The Letter" featuring Anna Tsuchiya appears on Hoobastank's greatest hits album The Greatest Hits: Don't Touch My Moustache (deluxe edition).

 The song is about a bitter relationship where one partner starts to cheat on the other, the obvious sign being a letter from the partner's other lover.